Rihanna and A$AP Rocky welcome baby No. 2: reports

 TMZ reported that the “Diamonds” singer welcomed a baby boy on Aug.
 3 in Los Angeles and that the child’s name starts with an “R.”

 Fans remember when Rihanna first revealed her second pregnancy during her halftime performance at the Super Bowl this past February.
-The Fenty Beauty founder caressed her baby bump right at the start of the performance, which set off speculation on the internet from the start.
+The Fenty Beauty founder caressed her baby bump right at the start of the performance, which set off speculation on the internet from the start, KTLA reports.

 The singer later officially confirmed her pregnancy.